 1. Choose a protein

 Most meals start by choosing a protein.
 Plan to cook 1/4 to 3/4 pounds per person.
 Here are suggested cooking times for some of the most popular proteins.
 Remember that all ovens and therefore cook times will vary.
-It is best to check your food’s temperature using a meat thermometer throughout the cooking process.
+It is best to check your food’s temperature using an probe thermometer.
+This one is my favorite.